mate-academy/devops_todolist_kubernetes_task_7_configuration_management/README.md

 1. `README.md` should have commands to apply all the changes
 1. `README.md` should have instructuions on how to validate the changes
 1. Create PR with your changes and attach it for validation on a platform.

+## To apply our changes use next command:

+    kubectl apply -f .infrastructure/configMap.yml
+    kubectl apply -f .infrastructure/secret.yml
+    kubectl apply -f .infrastructure/deployment.yml

+## To validate the changes use next command

+    kubectl exec -it <name of working pod> -- sh printenv

+and find

+    SECRET_KEY = <our value>